 Notable events

-He worked as a carpenter3 and then as a shopkeeper1 in Valletta3.
+He worked as a cabinet maker7, then a carpenter4 and then as a shopkeeper2 in Valletta4.

 It is interesting to see he changed profession.
 As a carpenter he would have not have struggled to find work which suggests his career change was not driven by market forces.
 He may have chosen a calmer life, or he may have suffered some injury which made him reconsider his life.